howden/cham/docs/programs.md

-# CHAM 1.0 - Example Programs
+# Example Programs

-This document contains a number of programs written using the CHAM language.
+This document contains a number of programs written using the language.

 They can be tested / executed using the REPL program.

 Plain, undocumented versions of these programs can be found in [programs.txt](programs.txt).
+You can load all of these directly into the REPL using the command `:load docs/programs.txt`.

 #### Contents
 * [`max`](#max)